 Ligaments are strong bands of tissue that connect one bone to another.
 The ACL, one of two ligaments that cross in the middle of the knee, connects your thighbone (femur) to your shinbone (tibia) and helps stabilize your knee joint.

-Most ACL injuries happen during sports and fitness activities that can put stress on the knee:
+ACL injuries often happen during sports and fitness activities that can put stress on the knee:

 - Suddenly slowing down and changing direction (cutting)